-Lawrence has few educational options at the middle and high school levels.
+Lawrence has few public educational options at the middle and high school levels.
 Community Day Charter Public School offers grades Pre-K to 6, and Lawrence Family Development Charter School serves students in grades Pre-K to 8.
-Phoenix Charter Academy Lawrence serves Lawrence students in grades 9 to 12 from Lawrence, Haverhill, and Methuen.
+Phoenix Charter Academy Lawrence serves "resilient, disconnected" students in grades 9 to 12 from Lawrence, Haverhill, and Methuen.

 In Lawrence, 2,429 students are on charter school waiting lists (ESE, 2017).
 Based upon conversations with families and community leaders, families with English Learners and students with disabilities are looking for more education options.

 In 2018, we began to host Family Information sessions in Lawrence.
 We chose popular local hangouts such as El Taller in Lawrence to host these sessions.
 The following chart shows how the design elements address educational priorities of Lawrence families:

 |Educational Priorities of Lawrence Families|| How Our School Design Addresses Priorities

 |Support students with disabilities||Inclusive and Social Emotional learning ensures that students with disabilities have full participation and access to the education program.|

 |Support English Learners||Inclusive and Social Emotional learning ensures that English Learners have full participation and access to the education program.|